ssmereka/vscode-sieve/README.md

 # Sieve Syntax Highlighting for VS Code

-A [Visual Studio extension](https://learn.microsoft.com/en-us/visualstudio/ide/finding-and-using-visual-studio-extensions?view=vs-2022) that provides syntax highlighting for the Sieve email filtering language as specified by [RFC 5228](https://tools.ietf.org/html/rfc5228).
+A [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=scottsmereka.vscode-sieve) that provides syntax highlighting for the Sieve email filtering language as specified by [RFC 5228](https://tools.ietf.org/html/rfc5228).

+# How to use?

+Install [Sieve Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=scottsmereka.vscode-sieve) by clicking `Extensions`, searching for `Sieve Syntax Highlighting`, and clicking `install`. ([guide](https://learn.microsoft.com/en-us/visualstudio/ide/finding-and-using-visual-studio-extensions?view=vs-2022))

-After installing the VS Code Extension, files that end in `.sieve` will have proper syntax highlighting:
+After install, files that end in `.sieve` will have proper syntax highlighting:

 ![Screenshot 2024-09-15 at 2 34 47 PM](https://github.com/user-attachments/assets/e8ca4970-19d2-4a8e-880a-60f4cfdd5ca2)

 You should also see `Sieve` as Language option in the bottom right corner of the workspace.

 ![Screenshot 2024-09-15 at 2 29 52 PM](https://github.com/user-attachments/assets/5e6a0bcc-066c-4a53-9588-30c85cac1672)

+🎉

 # How to Contribute